Ezeki3/Ezeki3/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-## 🔭 I'm a Systems Engineer and work as a web developer
+## 🔭 I'm a Systems Engineer and work as a Software Developer

 # 💻 Tech Stack: